Not My Job: We Quiz 'Late Night' Host Seth Meyers On Date Nights

 MEYERS: OK.

-SAGAL: Answer 2 out of 3 questions correctly, and you'll win our prize for one of our listeners.
+SAGAL: Answer two out of three questions correctly, and you'll win our prize for one of our listeners.
 Bill, who is Seth Meyers playing for?

 SAGAL: All right.